LOOKING FOR THE BEST RESTAURANTS IN STEAMBOAT SPRINGS?

 You can’t speak of the best restaurants in Steamboat Springs without mentioning Aurum.
 At Aurum, modern chic meets a warm mountain feel.
 The interior of this restaurant is to die for.

 Located along the banks of the Yampa River, Aurum is truly a unique spot.
-But once you’ve got over the cute decor, indulge yourself in the equally tasteful food and drink.
+Once you’ve overcome the cute decor, indulge in the equally tasteful food and drink.

 Aurum has a gorgeous patio overlooking the rushing river.
 This outdoor space is open in both summer and winter thanks to many patio heaters.